Todd W. Robinson

-Todd Wallace Robinson (born 1967) is an American lawyer and jurist who serves as a United States district judge of the United States District Court for the Southern District of California and was formerly Assistant United States Attorney for the same district.
+Todd Wallace Robinson (born 1967) is an American lawyer and jurist who serves as a United States district judge of the United States District Court for the Southern District of California.
+He previously served as an assistant United States attorney for the same district from 1997 to 2003 and again from 2005 to 2020.

 Education

 Robinson earned his Bachelor of Arts from the University of California, Berkeley, and his Juris Doctor, cum laude, from the Georgetown University Law Center.

-Legal career
+Career

 Robinson began his career as a trial attorney in the United States Department of Justice Criminal Division's Narcotic and Dangerous Drug Section, where he worked from 1993 to 1997.
 In 1997, he became an Assistant United States Attorney for the Southern District of California.
 In 2004, Robinson served as an Operations Officer with the Central Intelligence Agency.
 He then returned to the United States Attorney's Office and was Deputy Chief of the General Crimes Section in 2007.
 From 2008 to 2020, he served as Senior Litigation Counsel in the Criminal Division.
 He left the Office after becoming a judge.